-If you have a small passthrough business (Sole proprietor, LLC, or Sub S) and have a profit in 2018 you may be eligible for a personal deduction of up to 20% of that profit.
+If you have a small passthrough business (Sole proprietor, LLC, or Sub S) and have a profit from 2019 on, you may be eligible for a personal deduction of up to 20% of that profit.
 The rules for this are very complicated and should not be tackled on your own without intense personal study of the rules.

 The deduction equals 20% of “qualified business income” QBI which is basically an owner’s share of profits with some adjustments.
 QBI is defined as the net amount of items of income, gain, deductions and loss from your business.
 It does not include capital gains, including Section 1231 gains or loss, dividends earned, or interest income other than interest income properly allocated from your business.
 It also can’t include any business loss carryforwards (need to follow specific rules for this).

-If your taxable income in 2018 is over $157,500 or $315,000 if filing jointly special rules relative to the 20% apply.
+If your taxable income in 2019 is over $160,700 for single filers and $321,400 if filing jointly special rules relative to the 20% apply.
 Your deduction is the lesser of 20% of QBI or 1.
 The greater of 50% of the total w-2 wages paid by the business to all its employees or 2.
 25% of W-2 wages paid to employees plus 2.5% of the unadjusted basis immediately after acquisition of depreciable tangible property owned by the business.
 Qualified Property is defined as depreciable business property for which the “depreciable period’ has not ended by the close of the year.